amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/importing.md

-In Amber, we can import functions from other files.
-To make a function accessible from an external file, we need to declare it as _public_ within the file where it’s defined.
+In Amber, functions can be imported from other files.
+To make a function accessible externally, it must be declared as public in the file where it is defined.

 ## Public Functions